HomePod First Impressions: Let the (Apple) Music Play

 Hey Siri Priorities -- Siri on the HomePod is always listening for the “Hey Siri” trigger, but you might have other Apple devices that are as well.
 I’m in the same room as the HomePod, typing on an iPad Pro, with my iPhone X next to me on the chair, and an Apple Watch Series 2 on my wrist.
 So which answers to “Hey Siri”?

-First, note that, usually, only one device ever responds if you’re the primary user.
+First, note that, usually, only one responds per owner (by Apple ID).
 That said, my iPad Pro and the iPhone X always wake up and show that they’re listening, before realizing that another device has priority.

 Which device gets priority is interesting.
 My iPhone X, when it’s unlocked, and the Apple Watch, when I’ve raised my wrist to look at it, share top priority, as the closest devices to me.
 In fact, if I give both attention at the same time, they’ll both respond to “Hey Siri,” and the HomePod will blithely continue playing music.

 However, if neither has my attention, the HomePod takes priority next, which means that it responds most of the time that I’m not actively looking at the iPhone X or Apple Watch.
-The iPad Pro is the odd man out, getting priority only if I’m not within range of the HomePod and neither of the other two devices have attention.
+The iPad Pro is the odd man out, getting priority only if I’m not within range of the HomePod and neither of the other two devices has attention.
 That’s true even if I’m actively typing on the iPad.

 Of course, you can always force Siri to respond on a particular device by invoking it manually with a button press instead of “Hey Siri.”
 That approach becomes necessary for anyone who is not the primary HomePod user, since this priority scheme doesn’t work for them.
 If Tonya raises her wrist and says “Hey Siri” to her Apple Watch, both it and the HomePod respond.
 Not great.

 HomePod and Apple TV -- You can send audio from your Apple TV to the HomePod.
 Set this on the Apple TV in Settings > Video and Audio > Audio Output, or, for a shortcut, press and hold the Play/Pause button on the Siri Remote while on the main Apple TV screen.
-Also, in many apps, you can also switch to the HomePod while watching a show by swiping down to reveal audio controls.
+Also, in many apps, you can switch to the HomePod while watching a show by swiping down to reveal audio controls.

 This is mostly useful if your HomePod is in the same room as the Apple TV.
 In my initial testing, I experienced a few audio dropouts right after starting a new program, but it settled down after a few seconds and the audio synced perfectly with the video.
 That perfect synchronization also happens if you play video on another device and send the audio to the HomePod via AirPlay, which isn’t entirely common among AirPlay receivers.